-Q. I Have A Problem With My campervan, Who Can Help Me?
+Q. I Have A Problem With My campervan , Who Can Help Me?

 A. We would always recommend that you contact your supplying Retailer.
-Your local Elddis Retailer or Elddis Approved Service Centre may be able to assist.
+Your local Erwin Hymer Group UK approved workshop or NCC equivalent standard as set out in this handbook may be able to assist.
 An inspection can then take place and the necessary course of action agreed.